leo277/react-marvel/README.md

 On production, setup a node/nginx server to serve the static files.

 REACT NOTES:
 1. Passing values in react
 -pass by props
 using prop-types to define the prop typing
+Set the defaultProps property so that it wont run into error if no props are present
+eg:
+MyComponent.defaultProps = {
+	propName: "default value"
+}
+MyComponent.propTypes = {
+	propName: PropTypes.string
+}

 -pass by children
 any tag inside a component tag is children